TobiasWallner/Fiber/README.md

 ### 🔐 Dependability by Design

-`embedOS` is built with dependability as a first-class concern, not a reactive patch.
+`Fiber` is built with dependability as a first-class concern, not a reactive patch.

-Unlike traditional RTOSes that rely on threads, shared stacks, and weak exception handling, `embedOS` uses structured coroutines, deterministic control flow, and explicit task ownership to provide built-in fault isolation and graceful failure handling.
+Unlike traditional RTOSes that rely on threads, shared stacks, and weak exception handling, `Fiber` uses structured coroutines, deterministic control flow, and explicit task ownership to provide built-in fault isolation and graceful failure handling.

 Each task is fully isolated: an exception only affects that task.
 The rest of the system runs uninterrupted.